geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 > Accessibility is a big claim though.
 There is no way a framework can guarantee that.
 It seems to fall in line with the current trend of stamping ‘accessibility’ on anything at the moment to make it sound polished.
 I have yet to identify any aspect of Svelte that makes it especially accessible.

 [https://levelup.gitconnected.com/has-svelte-come-of-age-86ff5c76da9](https://levelup.gitconnected.com/has-svelte-come-of-age-86ff5c76da9)

+## swyx's notes

+- OWASP Top 10 for a11y -- accessibility experts don't make a11y accessible
+- Sounds not very framework specific
+- Maybe make it more general and don't scope it to Svelte specifically
+- Not the way it's marketed
+- What linting does for you
+- Try not to make it a brain dump -- focus on a compelling narrative
+- The Curse of React is the curse of every other framework
+- Fragmentation, no standard library
+- Reach UI et al more immature
+- Downshift good -- only trying to do one thing
+- Title Idea: The Curse of Frameworks
+- Hook in the pro-framework crowd

+Should pitch to CSS Tricks.

+The Curse of Frameworks: The Curse of React applies to all frameworks Accessibility is more than linting

+Also video for Svelte Society YT channel:

+- stripped down version of this?